awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 *ipgroup\_identifier*
 The ID of the IP group \(for example, `wsipg-a1bcd2efg`\)\.

-The following is the format of the `Resource` element of a policy statement that identifies a specific IP group:
+The following is the format of the `Resource` element of a policy statement that identifies a specific IP group\.

 ```
 "Resource": "arn:aws:workspaces:region:account_id:workspaceipgroup/ipgroup_identifier"